echemdb/unitpackage/doc/usage/unitpackage.md

 ## Requirements for Scientific Data

-Tabular scientific data are often so called time series data, where one or more properties are recorded over a certain time scale, such as the temperature $T$ or pressure $p$ in a laboratory.
-In some cases one variable is changed with time and one or more variables are recorded based on the induced changes, such as measuring the change in current $I$ in a load by varying a voltage $V$.
+Tabular scientific data are often time series data, where one or more properties are recorded over a certain time scale, such as the temperature $T$ or pressure $p$ in a laboratory.
+In some cases one variable is changed with time and one or more variables are recorded to observe the change induced to a system.
+This could, for example, be the change in current $I$ in a load by varying a voltage $V$.

 A CVS contains the underlying data.